 - Lastly, sometimes plum trees only fruit biennially instead of every year.
 This is due to the fact that the tree has produced such a copious crop that it’s just plain done and needs an extra season to gather its resources before it can fruit again.
 Thinning the plum eliminates this problem and promotes annual fruit set.

 When to Thin Plum Trees

-Thereafter, adult trees from 3-10 years are pruned when they are dormant from December to February and during May to August.
+Thereafter, adult trees from three to ten years are pruned when they are dormant from December to February and during May to August.
 Now that we know when, the question is how to thin plum trees.

 How to Thin Plum Trees

-Leave the identical number of fruit per branch but leave the large ones even if they are spaced a little too close together.
+Leave the identical number of fruits per branch but leave the large ones even if they are spaced a little too close together.
 Spacing evenly along a branch or leaving one fruit per spur is ideal, but more important is to leave the largest fruit on the tree.
-No matter how well spaced, small plums will never get as large as big ones no matter how well spaced.
+No matter how well spaced, small plums will never get as large as big ones.
 You will need to use your best judgment and prune methodically.
 This may take a couple of years of trial and error before you get it just right, but keep in mind that most home gardeners do not thin enough fruit off so you can pretty much “go for it.”

 A final method for thinning plums is interesting.
 Apparently, you can bang the unripe plums off.
-Use a 4-foot length of flexible ½-inch PVC pipe or a broom handle with 1-2 feet of garden hose on the end and hit the limbs laden with unripe plums lightly, increasing your force until the unripe plums cascade down.
+Use a 4 foot (1 m.) length of flexible ½ inch (1 cm.)
+PVC pipe or a broom handle with 1 to 2 feet (31-61 cm.) of garden hose on the end and hit the limbs laden with unripe plums lightly, increasing your force until the unripe plums cascade down.
 The theory being that once the majority of the small, unripe plums are brought down, the rest will gain in size and ripen more evenly as they mature.
 As I said, interesting.